MandaGayatri/SeleniumProject_onEmail_usingSendKeys_usingAutoIt/README.md

 In this automation framework, I incorporated essential functions to efficiently interact with Excel data. "getCell","getRow","getCellData","setCellData" functions collectively enhance our testing capabilities by providing seamless access and manipulation of Excel data, contributing to the effectiveness and precision of the automated tests.
 ### 5)DataDrivenTest for GmailPage
 Incorporating data-driven testing into our Gmail page automation empowers us to conduct comprehensive and versatile testing scenarios.
 By dynamically supplying various sets of data, such as different email addresses we can assess how the Gmail page responds under different conditions.
+### 6)Parallel Execution and CrossBroswer Execution
+Parallel execution and cross-browser execution are two essential strategies that optimize the efficiency and effectiveness of our testing endeavors.
+Parallel execution involves running multiple test cases simultaneously on different threads and   cross-browser execution ensures that our web application functions seamlessly across various browsers such as Chrome, Firefox, and InternetExplorer.